cactus-compute/cactus-kotlin/README.md

 github.username=your-username
 github.token=your-personal-access-token
 ```
+You can generate a personal access token by following the instructions on [GitHub's documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+The token needs `read:packages` scope.

 Or set them as environment variables: `GITHUB_ACTOR` and `GITHUB_TOKEN`.

 ### 3. Add to your KMP project's `build.gradle.kts`: